SHIKOKU, JAPAN

 Day 7

-Today we will visit and learn hands-on with two different Indigo houses that showcase very traditional and very contemporary approaches.
+Today we will visit and learn through hands-on workshops with two very different indigo houses—one that showcases very traditional approaches and one that showcases very contemporary approaches.

 This afternoon we visit the workshop of some of the most contemporary indigo artisans in the world.
 This team represents a new generation of indigo dyers and artists who are exploring new and innovative ways of approaching this art form.